adi90x/kube-active-proxy/README.md

 Do not forget to delete the label on the container before using that script or it will be recreated on next update.

-If you are starting it with Rancher do not forget to set Auto Restart : Never (Start Once)
+If you are starting it with kube do not forget to set Auto Restart : Never (Start Once)

 ### Per-host server configuration